bocoup/jqfundamentals.com/content/effects/index.md

       },
       300,
       function() {
-        // callback to execute when the animation is done }
+        // executes when the animation is done
+      }
     );

-Note that if you want to animate a CSS property whose name includes a hyphen, you will need to use a "[camel cased](http://en.wikipedia.org/wiki/CamelCase)" version of the property name.
-For example, the `font-size` property must be referred to as `fontSize`.
+<div class="alert alert-info">Note that if you want to animate a CSS property whose name includes a hyphen, you will need to use a "[camel case](http://en.wikipedia.org/wiki/CamelCase)" version of the property name if you do not quote the property name.
+For example, the `font-size` property must be referred to as `fontSize`.</div>

 ## Managing animations